bbnso94/ai-hedge-fund/README.md

 - Past performance does not indicate future results

 By using this software, you agree to use it solely for learning purposes.

+The architecture integrates optional **alternative data sources** like satellite foot traffic and credit card analytics.
+A FastAPI backend exposes monitoring endpoints under `/monitor` for signals, orders, risk, performance, and latency.

 ## Table of Contents
 - [Setup](#setup)